Locally dihedral block designs and primitive groups with dihedral point stabilizers: Introduction

-As a preliminary work of studying block designs with a dihedral local action, we give an explicit classification of almost simple primitive groups with dihedral point stabilizers in Section \ref{SecPriDihedral}.
-This extends the results obtained by Li \cite{LicaihengD2n}, Quirin \cite{QuirinSmallOrbitals} and Wang \cite{WangJiesuborbitun2p}.
+As preliminary work on studying block designs with a dihedral local action, Section \ref{SecPriDihedral} provides an explicit classification of almost simple primitive groups with dihedral point stabilizers.
+This extends earlier results of Li \cite{LicaihengD2n}, Quirin \cite{QuirinSmallOrbitals}, and Wang \cite{WangJiesuborbitun2p}.
 They previously studied the primitive groups with dihedral point stabilizers but did not obtain a complete classification.
-Note that, in 2011, Li and Zhang \cite{ZhanghuaLicaiheng} inspected the primitive permutation groups with solvable point stabilizers, which is a more general case.
+Note that, in 2011, Li and Zhang \cite{ZhanghuaLicaiheng} studied the primitive permutation groups with solvable point stabilizers, which is a more general case.
 However, the explicit list of groups with dihedral point stabilizers cannot be directly read off from their classification.
-In Theorem \ref{ProLCH}, we obtain an explicit and complete classification, by further inspecting the actions of the outer automorphism groups of certain simple groups.
-In addition, we prove that the intersection of two maximal subgroups respectively of structures $D_{2(q-1)}$ and $D_{2(q+1)}$ in $\PGL_2(q)$ is always not trivial, which is significant in classifying block designs.
+In Theorem \ref{ProLCH}, we obtain an explicit and complete classification by further analyzing the actions of the outer automorphism groups of certain simple groups.
+In addition, we prove that in $\PGL_2(q)$, the intersection of two maximal subgroups respectively of type $\DD_{2(q-1)}$ and $\DD_{2(q+1)}$ is always non-trivial, which plays an important role in the classification of block designs.

-In Section \ref{SectionLocalAction}, we obtain some general results concerning the automorphism groups of symmetric designs with certain local properties.
-In Sections \ref{SectionAbelianFrobenius} and \ref{SecProof1}, we inspect the locally abelian and locally dihedral symmetric designs, and find that symmetric designs with a dihedral local action must be point-imprimitive and block-imprimitive.
-In Section \ref{pri2designs}, we classify non-symmetric designs admitting a locally transitive and point-primitive automorphism group with dihedral point stabilizers, which includes all point-primitive, point-locally dihedral designs with the point-local action faithful.
+In Section \ref{SectionLocalAction}, we obtain some general results on the automorphism groups of symmetric designs satisfying certain local properties.
+In Sections \ref{SectionAbelianFrobenius} and \ref{SecProof1}, we study locally transitive symmetric designs with a local abelian or local dihedral action, and find that such an automorphism group is either imprimitive on both points and blocks, or a Frobenius group of odd order.
+In Section \ref{pri2designs}, we classify non-symmetric designs admitting a locally transitive and point-primitive automorphism group with dihedral point stabilizers, which includes all point-primitive, point-locally dihedral designs for which the point-local action is faithful.

-Throughout the paper we always use the letter $B$ to denote a block of a design $\D$ and $x$ a point of $\D$.
-We denote by $D_{2n}$ the dihedral group of order $2n$ ($n\geq3$), by $N$ the cyclic normal subgroup of order $n$ in $D_{2n}$, and by $F$ a complement of $N$ in $D_{2n}$.
-The first main result is on locally dihedral and locally abelian symmetric designs.
+Throughout the paper, we adopt the following notation: $B$ denotes a block of a design $\D$, and $x$ denotes a point of $\D$.
+We denote by $\DD_{2n}$ the dihedral group of order $2n$ ($n\geq3$), by $N$ the cyclic normal subgroup of order $n$ in $\DD_{2n}$, and by $F$ a complement of $N$ in $\DD_{2n}$.
+Our first main result concerns locally dihedral and locally abelian symmetric designs, stated as Theorem \ref{ThmSym} below.